We need a Great Software Purge.

 - While I like Rust, it is a bloody massive weight to have on a kernel, and I am full of doubt about this.

 It isn't urgent, but C ultimately needs to be replaced.
 I think there are two candidates for this: Zig and Hare.
+We'll probably end up with both coexisting.
+Once they're more mature I'll definitely encourage everyone to write new low-level software in them instead of C.

 I like Rust a lot, but I am sadly doubtful about it: